 Conditions with similar signs and symptoms from Orphanet

-Differential diagnoses include different forms of DRD (e.g. autosomal dominant DRD), early onset torsion dystonia, myoclonic dystonia (see these terms) and other types of early-onset parkinsonism.
+Differential diagnoses include different forms of DRD (e.g. autosomal dominant DRD), early onset torsion dystonia, myoclonic dystonia and other types of early-onset parkinsonism.
 It can also be mistaken for cerebral palsy or spastic paraplegia.
-Differential diagnoses that need to be considered for the more severe, encephalopathy-like phenotype include febrile infection-related epilepsy syndrome, neonatal hypoxic and ischemic brain injury (see these terms), other tetrahydrobiopterin (BH4)-related enzyme deficiencies and mitochondrial disorders.
+Differential diagnoses that need to be considered for the more severe, encephalopathy-like phenotype include febrile infection-related epilepsy syndrome, neonatal hypoxic and ischemic brain injury, other tetrahydrobiopterin (BH4)-related enzyme deficiencies and mitochondrial disorders.

 Visit the Orphanet disease page for more information.

 Support and advocacy groups can help you connect with other patients and families, and they can provide valuable services.
 Many develop patient-centered information and are the driving force behind research for better treatments and possible cures.
 They can direct you to research, resources, and services.
 Many organizations also have experts who serve as medical advisors or provide lists of doctors/clinics.
 Visit the group’s website or contact them to learn about the services they offer.
 Inclusion on this list is not an endorsement by GARD.